 AppDynamics warns application and production support teams about performance issues before end user experience and service level breach through pro-active alerting and dynamic SLA base-lining.

-Tomcat application owners get a 360 degree view of application performance from our interface.
-Moreover, the owners can gain visibility into its performance (including hardware and CPU metrics, as well as memory usage) and troubleshoot performance issues down to the method and class level while Tomcat profiling.
+Tomcat application owners get a 360 degree application performance view from our interface.
+Moreover, the owners can gain visibility into its performance and troubleshoot performance issues to the class and method level while Tomcat profiling.

-With Tomcat monitoring, you can map JVM dependencies, auto discover and map all tiers that service and interact with your java Application and JVM.
+With Tomcat monitoring, you can map JVM dependencies, auto discover and measure all tiers that service and collaborate with your java Application and JVM.
 This provides you a greater visibility into your application performance when compared to other Java performance tools.